castogio/castogio.github.io/content/intro_to_rxsop.md

 </center>

-In other words, the value "I" represents how the transmitted power distributes in a point at distance _d_ from the IR.
+In other words, the value "I" represents how the transmitted power distributes in a point at a distance _d_ from the IR.
 It also lets us compute how much power P(rx) can be captured by a punctiform section of the receiving antenna.

 Multiplying _I_ by the _effective area_ of the antenna will